-This article performs a comparison of methods to extract quantitative estimates of vegetation cover regrowth with Landsat TM and ETM+ data in a centre Cyprus area that burned during the summer of 2001.
+This article performs a comparison of methods to extract quantitative estimates of vegetation cover regrowth with Landsat TM and ETM+ data in an area that burned during the summer of 1998 in the Liguria region (Italy).
 In order to eliminate possible sources of error, a thorough pre-processing was carried out, including a careful geometric correction (reaching RMSE lower than 0.3 pixels), a topographic correction by means of a constrained Minnaert model and a combination of absolute and relative atmospheric correction methods.
-Pseudo Invariant Features (PIF) were identified by implementing an automated selection method based in temporal Principal Components Analysis
+Pseudo Invariant Features (PIF) were identified by implementing an automated selection method based in temporal Principal Components Analysis (PCA), which has been called multi-Temporal n-Dimensional Principal Component